What's important to you

 Over the years successive governments have created various tax-efficient savings regimes to encourage us to put something aside for the future.
 The two most commonly used are:

 ISAs (individual savings accounts) which allow you to save or invest up to a set limit each tax year: this year it’s £20,000.
+Please note there are some ISAs available with different limits so be sure to check.
 Once saved or invested within an ISA, any income or capital growth is free of tax both within the account and when you decide to take it out.

 Pensions allow you to save for your retirement by putting money in your pension pot free of income tax.
 Again, any capital growth or income reinvested is free of tax.
 However, you cannot access your savings until you reach the age of 55 (although this is due to rise to 57 in 2028).
 When you come to withdraw your investments the first 25% is tax free and the remainder is taxed as normal income.